edrian-a-marinas/ChatBot/README.md

-# Personal Chatbot REST FastApi and React 🤖
+# Personal Chatbot using FastApi and React (REST API) 🤖

 A personal AI chatbot powered by **Edrian's AI form (Ollama)**.
 Ask about Edrian’s skills, details, background, or just chat for fun!